pooja97/Word_Processor/README.md

 # Flyweight pattern for Word processor in python3

-created a Character class that stores only the unicode code point of the character.
+Created a Character class that stores only the unicode code point of the character.
 A Flyweight factory that given a unicode code point returns the Flyweight character object for the character.
 A single point of access to the same Flyweight factory from anywhere in the program.
 (Singleton pattern)